Pediatric Nurse Practitioner Career Overview

 Disadvantages to Becoming a PNP

-Earn an MSN or doctor of nursing practice
+Earn a master of science in nursing (MSN) or a doctor of nursing practice (DNP).

 Pediatric Acute Care versus Primary Care